RJD27/it_ticketing_system/README.md

 # IT Ticketing System

-A ticketing system site that stores data locally.
+A site that hosts an IT ticketing system, allowing users to prioritize, organize, and monitor their projects.
+Data will be stored locally.

 [![GitHub Super-Linter](https://github.com/RJD27/it_ticketing_system/workflows/Lint%20Code%20Base/badge.svg)](https://github.com/marketplace/actions/super-linter)